Skip to main content

 Summary of product characteristics

-Schedule guidance in the Green Book chapter 22 supersedes the SmPC.
+Schedule guidance in the Green Book chapter 22 (external site) supersedes the SmPC.

 The Complete Routine Immunisation Schedule includes information about routine and non-routine vaccinations.